 Organizational commitment from key stakeholders

 Sales readiness includes more than just training your sales team.
-Because they are so many different components that must work together, you have to make sure you have the support of all your departments.
-Complete sales readiness requires buy-in from everyone with your organization, especially key stakeholders like the CEO, VP of Marketing, and all Sales Managers.
+Because there are so many different components that must work together, you have to make sure you have the support of all your departments.
+Complete sales readiness requires buy-in from everyone within your organization, especially key stakeholders like the CEO, VP of Marketing, and all Sales Managers.
 An effective way to manage this is to have a sales enablement team (or a sales enablement leader) set in place.
 They can act as a liaison between departments, guiding the efforts and overall strategy.

 - Companies with a sales enablement team are 52% more likely to have a sales process that’s tightly aligned with the buyer’s journey5

 - Having a sales enablement charter is linked to a 27.6% increase in quota attainment6

 Invest in sales readiness technology and reap the benefits